Former Tucson monastery begins taking in asylum seekers dropped off by ICE

 The families themselves quickly took charge as well.

-Rosa Carrillo, 32, from Guatemala City, volunteered to help with the kitchen, organizing the meals and other women.
+Rosa Carrillo, 32, from Guatemala City, volunteered to help with the kitchen, organizing the meals .

 “When they first brought us here the first thing that came to my mind was that they were bringing us to another detention,” she said.
 Carrillo and her 12-year-old son crossed the border Thursday and were held in several Border Patrol stations before being released Saturday.

-“But then they welcomed us and told us to feel as if we were at home and it was a feeling ...” she paused as she found herself at a loss of words and her eyes welled.
-“Where we were you couldn’t breath right,” she added, “I can’t explain it, it was as we could finally take a deep breath.”
+“But then they welcomed us and told us to feel as if we were at home and it was a feeling …” she paused as she found herself at a loss of words and her eyes welled, “where we were you couldn’t breath right,” she added, “I can’t explain it, it was as if we could finally take a deep breath.”

 Her son was already exploring the property, she said, “he makes friends all over the place.”